 Both the Nikon Z6 and Z7 are powered by the new EXPEED 6 image processor.
-The Z6 is able to shoot at up to 12 FPS and Z7 at 9 FPS in “extended” mode.
+The Z6 is able to shoot at up to 12 FPS and Z7 at 9 FPS, in “extended” mode (limited to 12-bit RAW/JPEG and no AE).
 And Z6 can shoot only 9 FPS and Z7 only 8 FPS in 14-bit raw mode.
 But in extended mode the Z6 or Z7 will not track exposure.
 Exposure is locked at first frame of burst.
 If you want to track exposure for each frame, both Z6 & Z7 will give huge drop of FPS to 5.5.

 Hey guys i am not a video guy but for your information heare is some video capabilities of Nikon Z Series.